-We have App Engine, which provides us with the items that are common to web applications and mobile backends, allowing developers to focus on code and not the underlying infrastructure.
-Google Cloud Platform has several storage options, covering blob storage to the different queriable storage methods and most of them are built to be highly scalable.
-We have Container Engine, which gives us the ability to run and manage Docker containers.
-This makes it easy to move between Cloud providers or even on premises.
+We have App Engine, which provides us with the items that are common to web applications and mobile back-ends, allowing developers to focus on code and not the underlying infrastructure.
+Google Cloud Platform has several storage options, covering blob storage to the different queryable storage methods, and most of them are built to be highly scalable.

-Compute Engine is a great way to have access to the raw components for creating networks and running virtual machines and it provides those things like load balancers that scale so well that they don't even require pre-warming, which is very cool.
+Compute Engine is a great way to have access to the raw components for creating networks and running virtual machines, and it provides us things like load balancers that scale so well that they don't even require pre-warming, which is very cool.

-The Big Data options allow us to query massive data sets very quickly, as well as allowing us to run our Hadoop jobs in the Cloud.
-Google Cloud Platform gains new service offerings all the time, which means as these service options grow, we'll be able to easily incorporate those services that are useful to us into our applications.
+And the big data options allow us to query massive data sets very quickly as well as allowing us to run our Hadoop jobs in the cloud.
+Google Cloud Platform gains new service offerings all the time which means as these service options grow, we'll be able to easily incorporate the services that are useful to us into our applications.

 Alright, that's going to wrap up this course.
 I hope you found this a helpful foundation for the Google Cloud Platform.
 Thank you so much for watching, and I will see you in a future course.

 Ben Lambert is a software engineer and was previously the lead author for DevOps and Microsoft Azure training content at Cloud Academy.
 His courses and learning paths covered Cloud Ecosystem technologies such as DC/OS, configuration management tools, and containers.
 As a software engineer, Ben’s experience includes building highly available web and mobile apps.
 When he’s not building software, he’s hiking, camping, or creating video games.